fhungus/eash/README.md

 # EASH: Evil ass shell
 EASH (pronounced eeysh, though i would rather have you just say the full name each time) is a TUI based shell that is supposed to make the terminal environment more fun and interactive through animation, gradients, etc.
 Performance is Dead.
-Accesibility is Long-Gone.
+Accessibility is Long-Gone.
 Adaptibility has been Abandoned.
 This is all that's left.

 Currently EASH is hacked together at best.
 A lot of shortcuts have been taken so if you take one wrong step the program will immediately kill itself without warning.
 Sorry.